How it all began —Nature’s inspirations

-Michael J. Meraw is an author whose work delves into the dark intersection of environmental collapse, existential reckoning, and humanity’s unrelenting impact on the planet and on the vulnerable lives caught inside its systems of power.
-As a former Canadian Armed Forces pilot and corporate aerospace leader, he brings a hard-won perspective on survival, control, and power dynamics that shapes his exploration of humanity’s tenuous hold on the natural world.
+Michael J. Meraw (Major, Retired), CD, SCPM (Stanford), BComm, AGDM, MBA is an author whose work delves into the dark intersection of environmental collapse, existential reckoning, and humanity’s unrelenting impact on the planet and on the vulnerable lives caught inside its systems of power.
+As a former military pilot and corporate aerospace leader, he brings a hard-won perspective on survival, control, and power dynamics that shapes his exploration of humanity’s tenuous hold on the natural world.

-Living in Culiacán has given him a ground-level view of Mexico’s “third face” of cartel power—the quiet majority who navigate fear, loyalty, and survival while trying to protect their families inside a system they did not choose.
+As a foreigner now living in Culiacán, Sinaloa, México, he writes from inside the region that shapes Cartel Babies and the everyday lives lived in its shadow.
+This gives him a ground-level view of México’s “third face” of cartel power—the quiet majority who navigate fear, loyalty, and survival while trying to protect their families inside a system they did not choose.

 All of Meraw’s fiction unfolds within the interconnected EᴠØ-Myth Universe™, a transmedia world of games, films, and novels where conscience evolves, creation keeps score, and every species bears the cost of what only one species created.

-Cartel Babies (2026) is a literary–commercial psychological thriller set in present-day Sinaloa, Mexico.
-When a retired Canadian with a long military and aerospace background is abducted on the highway between Culiacán and Mazatlán and forced into a remote mountain cartel camp, he becomes part of the hidden labor engine that feeds northwest Mexico’s synthetic-drug economy and an unwilling witness to a system where violence is inherited, not chosen.
+Cartel Babies (2026) is a literary–commercial psychological thriller set in present-day Sinaloa, México.
+When a foreign retiree with a long military and aerospace background is abducted on the highway between Culiacán and Mazatlán and forced into a remote mountain cartel camp, he becomes part of the hidden labor engine that feeds northwest México’s synthetic-drug economy and an unwilling witness to a system where violence is inherited, not chosen.
 As he learns the camp’s rhythms, hierarchies, and the quiet rules that keep some boys alive and erase others, his fight to stay alive collides with a harder question: what happens to those born inside a war they never chose?

 Let the River Decide (2025) is a literary eco-thriller.
-In Mike’s and his stepfather Cliff’s alternating first-person voices, a road-north trip with two dogs intersects with tainted waterways, missing wildlife, and a growing pattern of missing people, echoing northern Elders’ warning that the river keeps score—and when humans push the balance too far, it reclaims.
+In Mike’s and his stepfather Cliff’s alternating first-person voices, a road-north trip to the Arctic Ocean with two dogs intersects with tainted waterways, missing wildlife, and a growing pattern of missing people, echoing northern Elders’ warning that the river keeps score—and when humans push the balance too far, it reclaims.

 The Book of Dominatus I is a three-part eco-mythic cycle that weaves eco-horror and literary speculative fiction into a single evolving universe: